-Just as in a first time DUI, your second DUI will be handled by two different processes: the California DMV and the criminal justice system.
-Each comes with penalties.
+Like a first-time DUI, your second DUI will be handled by two different processes: the California DMV and the criminal justice system.
+Each comes with its own unique set of penalties.

-Just as with a first DUI, the DMV will suspend your license automatically if you do not request a hearing within 10 days of getting the suspension notice (usually this means within 10 days of your arrest).
+The DMV will suspend your license automatically if you do not request a hearing within ten days of getting the suspension notice.
+Usually, this means within ten days of your arrest.
 Penalties related to this suspension include:

-- If you are able to apply for “restricted” driving privileges at all, you will have to wait three months to do so
+- If you can apply for “restricted” driving privileges at all, you will have to wait three months to do so.

-The DMV can enforce this suspension starting just 10 days after your arrest—even if you have not been convicted yet.
-Do not fall victim to it.
+The DMV can enforce this suspension starting just ten days after your arrest, even if you haven’t gotten convicted yet.
+Don’t fall victim to it.
 The best thing you can do to improve your immediate circumstances is to request a DMV hearing immediately.

 - You can request an in-person hearing rather than one done over the phone.
 This is usually to your advantage.

 - You can require that the officer who arrested you attend the hearing and answer questions.
-This can not only help your DMV case, it could also expose weaknesses you can use in your criminal defense as well.
+This can not only help your DMV case, but it could also expose weaknesses you can use in your criminal defense.

 - If you request a hearing, the DMV cannot suspend your license until the hearing is over.
-This can buy you months of breathing room while you handle your criminal defense.
-In some cases you may end up not facing any suspension at all.
+This can buy you months of breathing room while you handle your criminal defense and, in some cases, you may end up not facing any suspension at all.

-What are the criminal penalties for a second DUI?
+What Are the Criminal Penalties for a Second Offense DUI?

-- Mandatory jail sentence of at least 96 hours in jail.
-Unlike a first time DUI, this cannot usually be waived.
-Instead of 6 months, the maximum jail sentence is 1 year.
+- Having to serve a mandatory jail sentence of at least 96 hours in jail.
+Unlike a first-time DUI, you usually can’t waive this and instead of six months, the maximum jail sentence is one year.

-- A fine of $390 to $1000.
-However, the court will also add “penalty assessments” which will raise your total to approximately $2,000.
+- Paying a fine of $390 to $1000, however, the court will also add “penalty assessments,” which will raise your total to approximately $2,000.
 In many second DUIs, the cost soars much higher than this.

 - You will be required to attend a much longer set of DUI classes, ranging from 18 to 30 months of classes.

-- You will be on DUI probation for 3-5 years and you are likely to face alcohol treatment, drug treatment or other court-ordered penalties (see below).
+- You will be on DUI probation for three to five years, and you are likely to face alcohol treatment, drug treatment, or other court-ordered penalties.

-- Your DUI will remain on your record for 10 years.
-During that time, if you have another DUI arrests it will count as your third offense—which brings you dangerously close to a felony DUI.
+- Your DUI will remain on your record for ten years.
+During that time, if you have another DUI arrest, it will count as your third offense, which brings you dangerously close to a felony DUI.

-As with any DUI, you will face additional penalties if you refused to take a breath/blood/urine test, if your blood alcohol was very high, if you hurt anyone, or if there are other aggravating circumstances in your case.
+As with any DUI, you will face sentence enhancements if you refused to take a chemical test if your blood alcohol was very high, if you hurt anyone, or if there are other aggravating circumstances in your case.